- Course: Electronic and Electrical Engineering MEng, BEng

 - LinkedIn: https://www.linkedin.com/in/melissa-hartmann-ugaz

-I was initially drawn to the University of Leeds due to its prestigious reputation in engineering and because some of my secondary school teachers had taught or studied here.
-It was not until I learned about the combination of a rigorous curriculum, the support from the LUU with the vast number of opportunities, and the ambitious atmosphere that made me certain I wanted to be part of Leeds Uni community.
+Melissa was initially drawn to the University of Leeds due to its prestigious reputation in engineering.
+She added, “Some of my secondary school teachers had taught or studied at Leeds too.
+It was not until I learned about the combination of a rigorous curriculum, the support from the LUU with the vast number of opportunities, and the ambitious atmosphere that made me certain I wanted to be part of Leeds University community.

 In school I enjoyed academic life and was particularly passionate about my higher-level subjects; mathematics and physics.
-The topics I enjoyed the most were electricity and magnetism in the IB program and I found it so fascinating I knew I wanted to learn more about it and further develop it in university.
-Engineering was a course I was interested in also because of the flexibility it has in job opportunities, especially if I would want to go back to Peru after completing the degree.
+The topics I enjoyed the most were electricity and magnetism in the IB program and I found it so fascinating I knew I wanted to learn more about it and further develop it at university level.
+Engineering was a course I was interested in because of the flexibility it has in job opportunities, especially if I would want to go back to Peru after completing the degree.

-Throughout the course, I have been involved in activities that are preparing me with the knowledge and technical skills that I will need in becoming a well-rounded engineer.
+I have learnt so much at Leeds.
+Throughout the degree course, I have been involved in activities that are preparing me with the knowledge and technical skills that I will need in becoming a well-rounded engineer.
 I have also found extra-curricular opportunities here in Leeds extremely beneficial in developing soft-skills required in a work context such as participating in MEDx, using the language exchange program and being a coordinator in the LUU’s HOMED society to support the homeless community.
 I have also managed to practice my English and get to know and work with people from different nationalities, which was one of my motivations to study abroad.

-To have set goals in mind.
+“If you’re thinking of studying at Leeds, I would say if would be good to have set goals in mind.
 Being rational at nature, there is nothing more helpful to me than to clearly understand the purpose of most things I do in order for me to enjoy what I am doing.
 Having a clear idea of what you want gives you a purpose and encourages you to take as many opportunities a lot of people miss out especially in first-year.
 Get involved as much as you can with the resources provided by getting in touch with the staff, trying multidisciplinary activities such as MEDX, volunteering to work within the faculty, becoming a student member of the IET to keep updated in current affairs or by joining the ShockSoc society.
-The more involved you get, the more of an active learner you become and the more you surround yourself with people with the same passion as yours.
+The more involved you get, the more of an active learner you become and the more you surround yourself with people with the same passion as yours.”